Canon AF35M: History

 Film transport was fully automatic in both directions, but the camera was not fitted with Canon's Quick Load feature; film still had to be manually threaded to the take-up spool.

 An integral flash was fitted; this retracted into the top of the camera on the left (from the user's perspective) and was manually extended via releasing a catch on the camera's front.
 The unit had a guide number of 14 (at ISO 100 in meters) and featured auto-exposure with the camera's light meter as well as supporting fill flash.
 Also on the front was a self-timer control.

-All electronic functions drew power from two AA batteries.
-Some of the later models drew power from a single 2CR5 battery.
+The camera received the Japanese Ministry of International Trade and Industry's Good Design Award in September 1980.
+It proved successful among similar cameras from the competition and sold well; production reached 110,000 per month by the second half of 1981.

+The AF35M was partly supplanted the higher-specified AF35ML (Autoboy Super in Japan and Super Sure Shot in North America) in 1981 and wholly replaced by the AF35M II (Autoboy 2/2QD in Japan and New Sure Shot/New Sure Shot QD in North America) in 1983.